jonduan/UVic-r-markdown-templates/README.md

 ## Note
 I borrow the templates from Steve and customize them for UVic ECON, but cv is not working due to Fontawesome setting issue.

+Only logos and colors are changed for UVic style.